Holly12138/abc_ml_project2/README.md

 ├── report.pdf                                            # This is our experiment report
 └── README.md
 ```
 The best result we get in AICROWD is RR_Unet with 0.0007 learning rate and batch size 6.

-(When you run new models, the new images will be overwritten and generate new 4 documents (submission.csv, model+learningrate.pkl, model+learningrate_performance.pkl, model+learningratetrain_loss.png)
+When you run new models, the new images will be overwritten and generate new 4 documents:
+submission.csv;
+model+learningrate.pkl;
+model+learningrate_performance.pkl;
+model+learningratetrain_loss.png

 ## Results

 |Model   |   Learning rate |    F1-score   |   Accuracy|